 This subtracts the ‘task duration in days’ from the ‘difference in start/end calendar dates in days’.
 It’s first fault is it counts weekend days for the calendar dates, but the durations is just working days.
 Taking this into account means you can’t reduce this field to zero for most tasks, but values like 54 in the above example shows something is wrong.
 The second fault is that is assumes you have 8 hour work days, thus the 480 is (hours per day * 60), as ProjDurValue returns the number of minutes of the task.

-“Leveling can create splits in remaining work” turned on, in the leveler.
+This graph is the Gantt view of those above tasks in the above example.
+The long calendar duration was due to having “Leveling can create splits in remaining work” turned on, in the leveler.
 And yes you can see the problem in the Gantt view, but panning left and right while scrolling through tasks is a pain, thus why been able to see large numbers allows you to find stand out tasks, and see if there is something that can or should be done about it.